Kitetop/mybatis/README.md

 2. Go to the directory where the downloaded package is located， add this package to your maven repository run： mvn install:install-file -Dfile=./xxx.jar -DgrouId= xx.xx.xx -Dartifact xx-xx-xx -Dversion=x.x.x -Dpackaging=jar
    (X: You can fill in whatever you want, but it is recommended that you keep the same naming style as the maven package.)
-3. Add dependency in your project pom.xml file, for example:(Dependency information needs to be named the same as what you imported into the Maven Library)
+3. Add dependency in your project pom.xml file, for example:(Dependency information needs to be named t he same as what you imported into the Maven Library)
    <dependency>
         <groupId>xxx.xxx</groupId>
         <artifactId>xxx-xxx</artifactId>